The Preamble to the Constitution: A Close Reading Lesson

 [T]he preamble of a statute is a key to open the mind of the makers, as to the mischiefs, which are to be remedied, and the objects, which are to be accomplished by the provisions of the statute

-The Preamble is the introduction to the United States Constitution and like all good introductions it serves several purposes.
-First of all, it states the source from which the Constitution gets its authority: the sovereign people of the United States.
-Second, it sets forth the great objects or ends that the Constitution and the government that it establishes are meant to serve.
+The Preamble is the introduction to the United States Constitution, and it serves two central purposes.
+First, it states the source from which the Constitution derives its authority: the sovereign people of the United States.
+Second, it sets forth the ends that the Constitution and the government that it establishes are meant to serve.

 As Supreme Court Justice Joseph Story points out in the passage quoted above, the Preamble captures some of the hopes and fears of the framers for the American republic.
 By reading their words closely and comparing them with those of the Articles of Confederation, students can in turn access “the mind of the makers” as to “mischiefs” to be “remedied” and “objects” to be accomplished.